ibm-cloud-docs/sell/service-faq.md

 # FAQs about selling services
 {: #3p-faqs}

-FAQs about selling products on {{site.data.keyword.cloud}} might include questions about how and when to receive disbursements or available metering models.
+FAQs about selling products on {{site.data.keyword.cloud}} might include questions about how and when to receive disbursements, how to view and test a service as a customer, and available metering models.
 Additional information about selling products on {{site.data.keyword.cloud_notm}} can be found in the Digital Platform Reseller Agreement in {{site.data.keyword.cloud_notm}} Partner Center that must be accepted to offer paid products.
 {: shortdesc}

 To find all FAQs for {{site.data.keyword.cloud_notm}}, see our [FAQ library](/docs/faqs).